Your Guide to Copper Sink Cleaning and Care

 The patina that develops on the surface of copper (and other metals like bronze) is a natural process of protection.
 The darker tones that develop over a shiny new penny is the copper’s way of protecting itself from the harsh elements.
 So, naturally, with the heavy use that your copper sink will encounter, you can expect the patina process to occur.

-Since the patina process of copper is natural, many things can affect how your copper sink will patina.
+Because the patina process of copper is natural, many things can affect how your copper sink will patina.
 Certain things will affect how quickly the patina will develop and other things can cause the patina to strip.
 Either way, your copper sink is not being harmed – it is only the patina that is being affected.
 Spotting in the patina of your copper sink is not indicative of the health of your copper.
 Patina is natural and your copper sink will last a lifetime – whether the patina strips or not.
-When the patina strips, you will see a shiny coppery shine in the surface of your copper sink.
+When the patina strips, you will see a coppery shine in the surface of your copper sink.
 Don’t worry!
 Over time this shiny bright spot will patina and blend in with the earth tones on the rest of your kitchen or bathroom sink.

 Below is a listing of several items that can strip the patina from your copper sink:

 - Acidic foods (like citrus, tomatoes, ketchup, pepperoni, soda, oils / oily food like chips, etc.)

 - Abrasive chemicals (avoid bleach, drain unclogging chemicals, etc.)

 - Even oil from your fingers can affect patina (particularly on a naked copper finish)